KoduKodu/simple-sass-structure/README.md

-# Simple sass structure with npm compiler
+# Simple sass structure with compiler

 Simple SASS structure for smaller projects with sass node package.